benj-moreau/odmtp-tpf/README.md

 # Online demo

 ODMTP's implemented for Twitter API & Github API are available on herokuapp.
 You can run SPARQL queries using the online TPF client demo: [Here](http://client.linkeddatafragments.org/#datasources=https%3A%2F%2Fodmtp.herokuapp.com%2Ftwitter%2F&query=PREFIX%20it%3A%20%3Chttp%3A%2F%2Fwww.influencetracker.com%2Fontology%23%3E%0A%0ASELECT%20%3Fs%20WHERE%20%7B%0A%20%7B%3Fs%20it%3AincludedHashtag%20%22ISWC2017%22.%7D%20UNION%20%7B%3Fs%20it%3AincludedHashtag%20%22iswc2017%22.%7D%0A%7D) for Twitter and [Here](http://client.linkeddatafragments.org/#datasources=https%3A%2F%2Fodmtp.herokuapp.com%2Fgithub%2F&query=PREFIX%20schema%3A%20%3Chttp%3A%2F%2Fschema.org%2F%3E%0A%0ASELECT%20%3Frepo%0AWHERE%20%7B%0A%3Frepo%20schema%3Alanguage%20%22Java%22%0A%7D) for Github (limited to 60 request per hour).
+> HerokuApp go to sleep after 1 hour of inactivity.
+If a timeout occurs, re run your query.

 # Instructions
 ## Prelude